moov2/Moov2.Orchard.SEO/README.md

 ### 301 Redirects

 Site content changes can cause pages to be moved/replaced; it's good practice to ensure visitors to old URLs are redirected (commonly a 301 redirect) to a replacement page instead of shown a 404.
 This feature makes a new content type (`Redirect`) available, which handles performing a 301 redirect from a specified URL to another URL.

+### Robots

+Customise the contents of `/robots.txt` in order to control behaviour of robots that crawl your site.
+To learn more about robots.txt head over to the [http://www.robotstxt.org/](http://www.robotstxt.org/).

+When this module is enabled, you'll be able to control the contents returned when a visitor requests `/robots.txt`.
+There is a "Robots" field within the SEO settings available in the admin dashboard.
+By default, when enabled, the `/robots.txt` will instruct robots to not crawl the site.